ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Members of the Azure ATP Administrators group | Specific users in the Agency’s Cyber Security team only | Only specific users that require administrative access should be added to this group.
+Members of the Azure ATP Administrators group | Specific users in the Agency's Cyber Security team only | Only specific users that require administrative access should be added to this group.
 Members of the Azure ATP Users group | {agency_domain_name} \<br>Admin_CyberIntelligence | Includes membership of the whole Cyber Intelligence team that are responsible for the day-to-day use and management of Azure ATP.
 Members of the Azure ATP Viewers group | {agency_domain_name} \<br>Admin_AZ_TSG_PR_ Assurance_Comp | Includes membership of the Assurance team to enable auditing of Azure ATP.